 Why did I not receive a 1098-T Form?

-The Nevada System of Higher Education reports qualified tuition and related expenses by amounts billed.
-The amount billed must have been recorded in the calendar year for your tax return.
-Example: If you registered for your Spring courses in November or December, they will be included on your current 1098-T. If you registered for your Spring courses in January, they will be included on your next year’s 1098-T.
+The Nevada System of Higher Education reports qualified tuition and related expenses by amounts paid.
+The amount paid must have been recorded in the calendar year for your tax return.
+Example: If you paid for your Spring courses in November or December, they will be included on your current 1098-T. If you paid for your Spring courses in January, they will be included on your next year’s 1098-T.